 When asked to define myself in terms of the work I do, I sometimes answer, “storyteller.”

-As a junior in high school I enrolled in cinematography as an alternative English class.
+As a junior at Oakland’s Skyline High School I enrolled in cinematography as an alternative English class.
 My final project in that class, a collaboration with Mike Helgeson and Kiyoko Yasaki, was a film titled Where Do The Children Play — a montage of the urban context that dominated the lives of children growing up in Oakland, backed by Cat Stephens’ song with the same title.
 Shot on 8MM film, and edited with some bespoke tools, our film was recognized as the best student film of 1974 by the National Education Film Festival.
-What I learned in that cinematography class is that story is a powerful tool.
+What I learned in that cinematography class is that story is a powerful, persuasive tool.

-In the early 1980s, during my time in LA, while managing LA Nicola, I convinced a group of actors to join me in starting a theatre company that would be devoted to producing theatre, not just to showcase talent in hopes of being hired for roles on TV and in film, but to use our skill and experience as theatre artists to tell stories that mattered.
+In the early 1980s, during my time in LA I convinced a group of actors to join me in starting a theatre company that would be devoted to producing quality theatre.
+We would not just showcase talent in hopes of being hired for roles on TV and in film, but we would use our skill and experience as theatre artists to tell stories that mattered.
 Our company, Pacific Theatre Ensemble, caught the attention of the LA Times and in our inaugural season we were feted as the new kids in town with a powerful story to tell.
 We produced Bertolt Brecht and James McClure.
 As the founding General Director I produced the ensemble's first season and led the company through the process of incorporating as a non-profit, establishing the foundation for the theatre's future.
 The company lives on (now called Pacific Repertory Theatre) and is a significant voice in the LA theatre scene.
 In the years since I have continued my work in theatre, as an actor playing leading roles in musical theatre, in contemporary drama, and in the works of Shakespeare, and as a director leading casts large and small.

 In the summer of 1995 I took leave of Alta Bates to act in productions of Richard III and Much Ado About Nothing at the Marin Shakespeare Festival.
 Through connections in the cast, I met Chris Jones who had started a business focused on helping big companies take advantage of this new thing, the Internet.
 Chris needed a storyteller, someone who would help design the tools that he was building to help his clients leverage this new platform.
 I jumped at the opportunity and began a 10-year stint as a part of Medicineman Product Design.
 We served clients who needed a small, strategic product design swat team to quickly ramp up their presence and offerings on the web — companies like HP, Adobe, Sun, SAP, and Intel.
-It was during my time at Medicineman that I drafted the script for Marc Andreesen aligned with the product demo I designed to tell the Netscape story at his worldwide announcement of Netscape Communicator.
+It was during my time at Medicineman that I wrote the script for Marc Andreesen to use in his presentation announcing the release of Netscape Communicator.
 We lived in Palo Alto at that time and I served on the board of the Palo Alto Children's Theatre, and as chair of the board of Blossom Birth Services, a non-profit started by my wife.
 (Blossom continues to thrive as an education and resource center serving families through full experience of childbearing.)

-In 2002, reeling from the shock following the devastation of September 2001, we decided it was time for a new adventure in our family life.
-The boys had grown up in the Bay Area and had a world view that was exceptionally rich in many ways, but also limited.
+In 2002, reeling from the shock following the devastation of September 2001, my wife Anna and I decided it was time for a new direction in our family life.
+Our two sons had grown up in the Bay Area and had a world view that was exceptionally rich in many ways, but also limited.
 We decided to relocate to the Midwest where we could simplify our lives and reexamine our values, landing in Moline, Illinois.
-I had continued to work with Medicineman, and separately taken on several additional clients in the arts.
+I continued to work with Medicineman, and separately took on several additional clients in the arts.
 I designed and built an online ticketing system for performing arts organizations that I sold to the Lincoln Center Chamber Music Society, to Stanford University for their LivelyArts program, and to the Music@Menlo chamber music festival.
 While in Illinois I met Sean Moeller and collaborated with him on a project called Daytrotter.
 Sean is an exceptional storyteller and together we crafted a website where he could tell the stories of the indie musicians who cris-crossed the country in search of a stage from which to sing their own stories.
 Daytrotter's original studio was in an old radio station that sat on Highway 61 (the same Highway 61 that Bob Dylan sang about) in downtown Rock Island Illinois.
 In 2008 we were named an Official Honoree at the 12th Annual Webby Awards.
 Esquire Magazine gave is a Mini-Esky.
-Eventually we sold Daytrotter to the guys in San Francisco who own all the Bill Graham memorabilia.
-Sean stuck with it and continues to tell those stories.
+We sold Daytrotter to Wolfgang's Vault, the guys in San Francisco who own all the Bill Graham memorabilia.

 Over dinner one night a friend shared a story about Teach For America.
 I was intrigued.
-My wife, Anna, was eager to return to the Bay Area, and TFA places teachers in the Oakland Unified School District.
 Would it be possible, I wondered, for a mid-career storyteller to join the corps and get back to Oakland where I had attended public school and serve a community I loved?
-“Yes,” the recruiter assured me, “we would love to have you apply.”
+“Yes,” a TFA recruiter assured me, “we would love to have you apply.”
 Several months later, after a rigorous interview process, I received an offer to teach in a special education classroom in Oakland as a member of the 2010 Bay Area corps.
 My two years in the corps were life changing.
 And my corps experience confirmed my belief in the power of storytelling.
 I focused my work in the classroom on helping children learn to tell their own stories and speak truth to power.
 We learned about and wrote poetry.
 We crafted presentations where students shared hopes and dreams.
 We experimented with making music, and used computers to design the dream homes that these children saw as the places where they would one day find comfort and safety.
 The guiding principle in our classroom was the goal of making each student a strong storyteller able to self-advocate for her/his educational needs.

 After my two years in the corps, Teach For America hired me to help design a new version of their performance management platform, a tool they used to support their classroom teachers around the country.
 The existing tool was like a very complex online spreadsheet.
 Working with a team of graphic designers and the platform's primary users I designed a new system that stopped showing a teacher as a row on that spreadsheet, and instead framed that teacher's experience in narrative form.
 The data was still there, but it was liberated from the legacy application.
 Instead of rows and columns of data, we created a platform that converted data to information, and into a meaningful story about each teacher.
 I am told that some staff members who used the the old spreadsheet literally jumped out of their seats and applauded when they first saw the new tool.
 The change management process was rolled into the design of the tool to assure a positive response and rapid, enthusiastic adoption of the new platform.

 In my current role at EducationSuperHighway as product owner and manager of the Compare and Connect K-12 application I was tasked with a similar transition.
 CCK12 takes data from the FCC about school district broadband, and turns it into a price transparency tool.
-For the most recent version I wanted to simplify the way we mapped and displayed the data into a simple, map based experience.
+For the most recent version I wanted to simplify the way we mapped and displayed the data into a clean, map based experience.
 I worked with our graphic designer to strip away the detritus and extraneous information to bring clarity to a tool that tells the story of how schools around the country are utilizing the E-rate program to bring high speed broadband and equitably support digital learning for all students.
 Again, by working from a user-centered design process we were able to incorporate change management into the product development process.
 Our user base of state education leaders, school district technology officers, and broadband service providers embraced the new, streamlined platform with enthusiasm.